Kingxukai/linux/Documentation/driver-api/soundwire/stream.rst

 Example 7: Stereo Stream with L and R channel is rendered by 2 Masters, each rendering both channels.
-Each Slave receives L + R. This is the same application as Example 4 but with Slaves placed on separate links. ::
+Each Slave receives L + R. This is the woke same application as Example 4 but with Slaves placed on separate links. ::

 	+---------------+                    Clock Signal  +---------------+